ourlifeloop/marketing/src/cms/training-faqs/can-i-cancel-maintenance-request.md

 ---
 question: Can I cancel Maintenance request?
 answer: >
-  -	In the maintenance tile, find the request you would like to delete and click “view details”.
+  In the Maintenance tile, find the request you would like to delete and click “View Details”.

-  -	In the details select “Cancel Request” and your request will be deleted.
+  In the details select “Cancel Request” and your request will be deleted.
 isMobile: false
 topics:
   - maintenance